laurentperrinet/laurentperrinet.github.io/content/talk/2026-03-05-ue-natural-cognition/index.md

   framework to offer a unified theory to explain many of the mechanisms at the different levels of the visual system and which were unveiled by decades of study in neurophysiology and psychophysics.
 slides: 2026-03-05-ue-natural-cognition
 links:
 - name: URL
   url: https://laurentperrinet.github.io/talk/2026-03-05-ue-natural-cognition
-tags: ["bayesian-modelling", "motion-perception", "predictive-coding"]
+tags:
-categories: ["Biological Neuroscience", "Computational Neuroscience", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement", "Theoretical Neuroscience"]
+- bayesian-modelling
+- motion-perception
+- predictive-coding
+categories:
+- Biological Neuroscience
+- Computational Neuroscience
+- Education
+- NeuroAI & Machine Learning
+- Theoretical Neuroscience
-projects: [""]
+projects:
+- tout-public
 ---
 Practical work: https://github.com/laurentperrinet/2026-03_UE-neurosciences-computationnelles/